-6.2 Post-marketing Experience
+6.2 Postmarketing Experience

-The following adverse reactions have been identified during post approval of diclofenac sodium and misoprostol, diclofenac or misoprostol.
+The following adverse reactions have been identified during post approval of diclofenac sodium and misoprostol delayed-release tablets, diclofenac or misoprostol.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliable estimate their frequency or establish a causal relationship to drug exposure.